-For each management option, the report provides analysis of alignment to the second principle of the circular economy - keeping materials in use for as long as possible.
+or each management option, the Report analyses alignment with the second principle of the circular economy - keeping materials in use for as long as possible - hereafter referred to as material circularity.
 Referred to henceforth as material circularity.

 The Report aims to support the ongoing development of, and investment in, management options that are most aligned to the principles of the circular economy and the waste hierarchy.